 RLAH also means you can receive calls and texts while roaming without paying any extra costs.

-Data roaming allowances in the EU (SIM-only plans)
+Data roaming allowances in the EU

-However, if you have unlimited mobile data or a very high data limit, your operator will apply a limit on data use while roaming - some examples are outline below:
+However, if you have unlimited mobile data or a very high data limit, your operator may apply a limit on the data you can use while roaming.

 |Network||Plan Name||Cost p/m||Home data*||EU data|

-*Home data’ figure outlines the cap on data, under the network’s fair usage policy **€30 for first 6 months, €35 thereafter ***€14.50 for first 6 months, €29 thereafter
+*Home data figure outlines the cap on data, under the network’s fair usage policy **Unlimited: Fair Usage Policy applies